 A chiropractor can help you create a natural, non-surgical treatment/exercise/health plan to control low back pain and prevent future episodes of lumbago.
 Treatments include physical therapy, chiropractic, supplements, and alternative medicine like acupuncture.

 The “LIFE CHANGING” Foot Orthotics | El Paso, Tx (2020)

 Everyone needs to take care of their back/spine because it is what holds us up as long as we keep it straight and strong.�Strengthening the core�can help prevent a weak and misaligned spine from getting worse�and helps to eliminate pain.
 Back safety should be priority one, as it affects all aspects of your life.
 Not only are you protecting your back, but preventing future injury.

-The information herein on "Lumbago Mild to Severe Low Back Pain Facts/Tips El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Lumbago Mild to Severe Low Back Pain Facts/Tips El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.